Skip to content

 • Blended

 Through state-of-the-art online learning and support tools, participants can study from wherever they are.
-The programme includes a total of 25+ days in residence in Florence during the two-year period, complemented by three thematic executive study visits: a focus on strategic foresight in Brussels, the EUI’s State of the Union conference in Florence and a Global Challenge executive study visit outside Europe.
+The program includes over 25 days in residence during the two-year period, with time spent in Florence and thematic executive study visits.
+These visits include a focus on strategic foresight in Brussels and a Global Challenge executive study visit outside Europe.

 • Project-based